Investing in the growth of our people

 How long have you worked in Legal & General?
 Why did you choose Legal & General?

-“I have now been at Legal & General (L&G) for 7 years, having joined the Graduate scheme in September 2016, and I have been working in LGC for five of those.
-I joined L&G as they provided support to obtain my professional qualification (ACA) whilst also allowing me to rotate around different divisions within the Group.
+“I have now been at Legal & General for 7 years, having joined the Graduate scheme in September 2016, and I have been working in LGC for five of those.
+I joined Legal & General as they provided support to obtain my professional qualification (ACA) whilst also allowing me to rotate around different divisions within the Group.

 This exposed me to various finance roles within a FTSE 100 company, which is only sometimes offered in many places elsewhere.
 It was important to me as there is a broad range of jobs available within finance, and so the opportunity to explore this whilst developing my core finance skills was highly appealing.